 When dressing for cold weather, you have a number of insulating fabrics to choose from.
 Two of the most popular materials are fleece and wool.
-The best fabric for winter clothing depends on the weather conditions you expect, the activities you do, and your personal preference.
-This guide outlines the differences between fleece vs wool and lists the pros and cons of each material.
+The best fabric for winter clothing depends on the weather conditions you expect, the activities you plan to do, and your personal preference.
+In this guide, I will outline the differences between fleece wool and explain which is better for a range of different conditions and use cases.
+I’ll also list the pros and cons of fleece vs wool.
+Finally, I’ll compare them to a third material, down.

 In this guide, we’ll cover warmth, weight, breathability, protection from the elements, comfort, versatility, cost, and much more.
 This info applies to all kinds of fleece and wool clothing and gear including jackets, gloves, scarves, base layers, blankets, and more.